Jim Dodson has been President/CEO of the Fairbanks Economic Development Corporation since 2005.

 Juliet Shepherd, a seasoned supply chain professional and communications and resource consultant, has facilitated collaborations and trainings in conjunction with the U.S. Department of State in former Soviet satellite states, and in remote industrial production environments & governmental agencies in Alaska.
 She has served in various capacities on committees and boards in the for-profit and non-profit sectors, including Pogo Mine’s joint employee/management Health & Safety Committee.
 Hailing originally from Fairfax County in Northern Virginia, she holds a degree in Integral Intermedia from Mills College in Oakland, California.
 She came to Fairbanks following the conclusion of a Fulbright Fellowship in Eastern Europe in 2003, worked extensively in the mining industry in Alaska’s Interior, and has completed post-bac business studies at UAF.

-Juliet has a passion for propagating win/win outcomes, fostering economic diversity, and is a founding member of R.E.M.
-Unconventional Vision, an entrepreneur think tank promoting socially responsible business development in Alaska, which launched FairBikes bike share - winners of the first Startup Weekend Fairbanks in 2013.
+Juliet has a passion for propagating win/win outcomes, and fostering economic diversity.
+She is a founding member of an entrepreneur think tank promoting socially responsible business development in Alaska, which launched FairBikes bike share - winners of the first Startup Weekend Fairbanks in 2013; and in 2016, founded and launched the Innovate Alaska (2.0) effort and the Year of Innovation "pipeline" to diversify Alaska's economic base.

 Samantha graduated from Loras College in 2014 with degrees in International Studies, Public Relations, and English (because a world without books is like Alaska without Denali).
 Following her graduation, she jumped right into the University of Denver’s Masters of Liberal Studies in Arts and Culture program earning her degree in 2016.
 Born and raised in Colorado, Samantha first came to Fairbanks in 2012 for an internship with the Chamber of Commerce.
 Then in 2015, a brief visit to Fairbanks to see family led to a summer job with FEDC where she oversaw the Chef at the Market and Tour of Farms events.
 She now joins FEDC as the Project Manager for Agriculture, Rural Outreach, Forestry, and Fairbanks First: Think Local.